Jabari Brisport: New York State Senate

 In 2019, Brisport announced a run for the New York State Senate 25th District seat being vacated by Velmanette Montgomery.
 On September 29, 2019, he was endorsed by the Democratic Socialists of America.
-His campaign did not accept any donations from the real estate industry or any for-profit corporations.
+His campaign did not accept donations from the real estate industry or for-profit corporations.
 Instead, it received donations from over 7,000 individuals, breaking the record for most donors to a New York State-level campaign.
 According to the campaign, it also had the support of over 1,000 volunteers.
-His campaign was also endorsed by Alexandria Ocasio-Cortez, Bernie Sanders, Cynthia Nixon, New York Communities for Change, and the Working Families Party.
+His campaign was also endorsed by Ocasio-Cortez, Sanders, Cynthia Nixon, New York Communities for Change, and the Working Families Party.

 On election night of the Democratic primary on June 23, 2020, Brisport led the race with 52.25% of the vote against sitting Assemblywoman Tremaine Wright and former Montgomery staffer Jason Salmon.
-But there were more absentee ballots than usual due to the COVID-19 pandemic, and on election night there were still 26,000 absentee ballots to be counted.
+But there were more absentee ballots than usual due to the COVID-19 pandemic, and on election night 26,000 absentee ballots remained uncounted.
 Brisport declared victory on July 23, once the absentee ballots had been counted and his lead over Wright had grown to 10,000 votes.
 He won the November general election, becoming the first openly gay person of color ever elected to the New York legislature.

-2022 State Senate race
+He is a member of the New York State Socialists in Office.

 In 2022, Brisport faced Conrad Tillard in the State Senate district 25 race.
-Brisport was backed by the Democratic Socialists of America and by unions including 1199SEIU and District Council 37.
+Brisport was backed by the DSA and by unions including 1199SEIU and District Council 37.
 Tillard was endorsed by New York City Mayor Eric Adams, State Senator Kevin Parker, and former New York City Councilman Robert Cornegy.
 Tillard ran as a more moderate and centrist candidate than Brisport, and was critical of his support of socialism.
 Brisport won re-nomination in the three-way race, with 70% of the vote to Tillard's 16%.

+Brisport faced community organizer Marlon Rice in the Democratic primary on June 23, 2026.
+Brisport won the primary, with 73% of the vote to Rice's 20%.